Optimizing Age-of-Information in Adversarial and Stochastic Environments

-Throughout a super-interval, the identity of the \textsf{Max}-user remains fixed.
+Throughout a super-interval, the identity of the \textsf{Max}-user remains invariant.
 The \textsf{Max}-user corresponding to the $i$\textsuperscript{th} super-interval is denoted by $M_i$.
 Note that the super-intervals are contiguous and disjoint.
 Let $T_i$ be the index of the time slot at which the $i$\textsuperscript{th} super-interval ends.
 Thus, $\Delta_i \equiv T_i- T_{i-1}$ denotes the length of the $i$\textsuperscript{th} \emph{super-interval}.
 See Figure \ref{intervals_fig} for a schematic.
-Note that, there could be more than one successful transmissions within a super-interval to users other than the \textsf{Max}-user (by different Base Stations).
+Note that there could be more than one successful transmission within a super-interval to users other than the \textsf{Max}-user (by different Base Stations).
 For notational consistency, we define $T_j \equiv 0, \textrm{and } \Delta_j \equiv 0, \forall j\leq 0.$

 The above definitions and observations lead to the following key result: